 Women Graduate Students (WGS)

 WISEM sponsors breakfast and social meetings for all women graduate students each semester.
 The meetings include social, networking, and professional development opportunities.
 WGS is a great opportunity for women graduate students to meet students outside their departments and connect around interests and experiences.
 Faculty advisor: Dr. Katie Johnson (firstname.lastname@example.org).
-View the calendar below for this semester’s events.
+View the calendar below for the current semester’s events.